runlikeforrestgump/emacs/README.md

 Icomplete mode (<code>M-x icomplete-mode</code>) displays an indication of available completions when you are in the minibuffer and completion is active.
 The completion alternatives are listed in the minibuffer in curly braces after point.

+Filename completion works with TRAMP for completion of method names, of user names, and of machine names as well as for completion of file names on remote machines.

+Dynamic abbreviations allow the meanings of abbreviations to be determined automatically from the contents of the buffer, but dynamic abbrev expansion happens only when you request it explicitly.
+In this context, think of any abbreviation as any word-size unit of text that can expand into a longer string.

 <dl>
   <dt><dfn>
   &lt;TAB&gt;<br>